Christopher Morel Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.32 team ERA ranks 17th among all league pitching staffs.
+- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.30).

+- Red Sox pitchers combine to allow 119 total home runs at a clip of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.